Xhonklei/Harris_Detector_and_SIFT_Matcher/README.md

 ## Repository Content

-1. **`QA_model_with_BERT.pdf`**
+1. **`Image_feature_extraction_and_matching.pdf`**
-   A detailed report describing the project, including the model architecture, training process, usage instructions, and additional insights.
+   A detailed report is provided, encompassing an analysis of each method, their respective implementations, and the resulting matches.
+The report also includes a comparative analysis between the methods, along with additional insights.

 2. **`BERT_QA_Model.ipynb`**
    A Jupyter Notebook containing the code for training and evaluating the model.